CodeSantiago/Schedule_agent/README.md

 This repository does not include real client data, secrets, production credentials, private conversations, or confidential operational logic.
 The public codebase is a sanitized adaptation intended to show the architecture, product thinking, and technical tradeoffs behind the scheduling agent.

-`solo-tenant-bot/` is preserved only as legacy reference material.
-New code should not import from it.